CURRENT MOON

 There is NO RECORD of new moons being celebrated prior to Moses' time.
 However, they were kept track of (Gen.8:5,13).
 New moons are NOT MENTIONED in the original Old Covenant (Ex.
 19-24), but once the tabernacle was erected on "the first day of the first month" (Ex.40:2,17), then "the glory of the Eternal filled the tabernacle" (Ex.40:34).
 New moons are also TOTALLY OMITTED from the Book of Deuteronomy, yet we find that it was "on the first day of the month" (Deut.1:3) that Moses first preached the words that became the "Book of Deuteronomy."
 It is therefore correct to say that the celebration of new moons came LATER, and was an "ADDED" law (Gal.3:19).

 A new moon meeting was held in Numbers 1:1 and we find in Numbers 10:2 that silver trumpets were used "for the calling of the assembly."
 Numbers 10:10 says, "in the beginnings of your months (new moons), ye shall blow with the trumpets over your burnt offerings, and over the sacrifices of your peace offerings."
 Thus the Israelites were called to assemble on new moons.
-This is the only command in the entire Torah to meet together on new moons.
+This is the only command in the entire Torah to meet together on new moons -- and it is associated with a sacrificial system.
 Obedience to this command is found in scriptures such as 1 Samuel 20:5,18, 2 Kings 4:23, 1 Chronicles 23:31, 2 Chronicles 2:4 and 8:13.
-But we can't blow these trumpets over our burnt offerings or peace offerings today because WE HAVE NO SUCH OFFERINGS AND NO SUCH TRUMPETS.
+But we can't blow these trumpets over our burnt offerings or peace offerings today because WE HAVE NO SUCH OFFERINGS.
+We can still blow silver trumpets and meet together however.
+The question is whether attendance is required in the absence of a sacrificial system?

 There is NO RECORD of Christ celebrating a new moon or commanding his disciples to celebrate new moons.
 The same is true of Paul.
-Colossians 2:16-17 says, "Let no man, therefore, judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the sabbath days (or "a sabbath day" -- ASV), Which are a shadow of things to come; but the body of Christ."
+However Colossians 2:16-17 says, "Let no man, therefore, judge you in meat, or in drink (eating or drinking), or in respect of an holyday, or of the new moon, or of the sabbath days (or "a sabbath day" -- ASV), Which are a shadow of things to come; but (let) the body of Christ (do the judging)."
 The phrase "the new moon" may refer to the Feast of Trumpets which occurs on a new moon because the article "the" is used rather than "a."
-Another possibility is that new moons were public assemblies of the early church, not because of a biblical command, but because there were no telephones or quick communications to let everyone know if the crescent had appeared any other way.
-The postal system was relatively slow.
+A more likely possibility is that new moons were public assemblies of the early church, perhaps because there were no telephones or quick communications to let everyone know if the crescent had appeared any other way.
+The postal system was not fast enough.
+Or perhaps because the sacrificial system was still in force.

-Although new moons are not abolished, they are not commanded or required either.
-They are simply benchmarks in time.
+New moons are not abolished, but neither are they commanded assemblies.
+They are important benchmarks in time, and there is nothing wrong with meeting together on a new moon.
 In the millenium, new moons will, once again, be public celebrations and assemblies (Isa.66:23; Ez.46:1,3).

 The Horns Of The New Moon